-Many of the behaviours associated with FXS are autistic-like, such as: avoidance of eye contact, social withdrawal, communication difficulties and repetitive behaviours.
-About one third of people with FXS have enough of these characteristics to meet the criteria to be diagnosed with autism, as well as FXS.
-This proportion of people with FXS who have Autism accounts for approximately 2-6% of all cases of Autism, making FXS the most common, known single-gene cause of the condition.
+Many of the behaviours associated with Fragile X Syndrome are autistic-like, such as avoidance of eye contact, social withdrawal, communication difficulties and repetitive behaviours.
+Around one third of people with Fragile X have enough of these characteristics to meet the criteria to be diagnosed with autism.
+The proportion of people with Fragile X who have autism accounts for approximately 2-6% of all cases of autism, making Fragile X the most common, known single-gene cause of the condition.

-In addition, even when Autism is present with FXS, the pattern of symptoms may be subtly different than in Autism more generally.
-Namely, people with Autism who have FXS tend to be more socially responsive (for instance, show more social smiling) but show more repetitive behaviours, when compared to people with Autism who do not have FXS.
-Therefore, even when an individual is diagnosed with Autism as well as FXS, it is important to understand their genetic condition.
+Even when autism is present with Fragile X, the pattern of symptoms may be subtly different than in autism more generally.
+Namely, people with autism who have Fragile X tend to be more socially responsive (for instance, show more social smiling) but show more repetitive behaviours, when compared to people with autism who do not have Fragile X. Therefore, even when an individual is diagnosed with autism as well as Fragile X, it is important to understand their genetic condition.

-However, it is important that people who have FXS get the right diagnosis.
-Firstly, having the correct diagnosis allows for better understanding of the difficulties that the individual may face, and the best way to intervene.
-For instance, FXS is also associated with particular learning styles, and understanding these can be beneficial when teaching new skills (See Our Education Booklet for further information).
-In addition, as FXS is an inherited condition, members of the immediate and wider family would benefit from genetic counselling if their relative is diagnosed.
-As a result, Professor Jeremy Turk (Consultant Child and Adolescent Psychiatrist & Fragile X Society Professional Advisor) recommends FXS testing for people showing autistic-like behaviour, particularly when they also have a learning disability.
+However, it is important that people who have Fragile X get the right diagnosis.
+Having the correct diagnosis allows for better understanding of the difficulties that the individual may face, and the best way to intervene.
+For instance, Fragile X is also associated with particular learning styles, and understanding these can be beneficial when teaching new skills (see our Education Booklet for further information).
+In addition, as Fragile X is an inherited condition, members of the immediate and wider family would benefit from genetic counselling if their relative is diagnosed.
+As a result, Professor Jeremy Turk (Consultant Child and Adolescent Psychiatrist & Fragile X Society Professional Advisor) recommends Fragile X testing for people showing autistic-like behaviour, particularly when they also have a learning disability.

 This piece was written using information from the following sources: